Tutoring support will continue in 2022 for students most affected by the COVID-19 pandemic

 giving parents peace of mind knowing that their children have the support they need to catch up.

-Liz Darwish, whose son is participating in the initiative at Melton West Primary School, said she has enjoyed watching his son thrive and confidence grows because of the additional support.
+Liz Darwish, whose son is participating in the initiative at Melton West Primary School, said she has enjoyed watching her son thrive and confidence grows because of the additional support.

 'In a short period of time, he went from very apprehensive, timid and fearful to a few months later, blossoming,' Liz said.